fiann/tealium-tools-channel-manager/README.md

 This is a custom Tealium Tool to check for some known plugins to Adobe Analytics (a.k.a.
 SiteCatalyst).

+## What plugins are supported?

+The list is growing.
+Currently I am checking for:

+ * Channel Manager plugin
+ * Form Analysis plugin
+ * and various utilities

 ## Installation

 If you are an existing Tealium customer and you have access to the Tealium Learning